-The world is becoming more techy and so are organizations.
+The world is becoming techier and so are organizations.
 That shift is also causing more focus to be placed on data and analytics as an integral part of business solutions.
 The right systems are needed to support the data, metrics, and analytics.

 HR is also shifting to more self-service, tech-based processes to help support the needs of the business.
-Data and analytics are relatively new, but not human resources management (HRM) systems.
-If lucky, an HR department has one system that supports all functions of the employee lifecycle.
+Data and analytics are relatively new, but not human resources management (HRM) systems, also known as human resource information systems (HRIS).
+If lucky, an HR department has one system that supports and measures the functions of employees across the entire employee lifecycle.
 But, unfortunately, not all systems are created equal and most departments have multiple systems to get the job done.

-Most of the bigger system and software providers are beginning to offer core human resources information systems (HRIS) with additional modules as add-ons.
-Those add-ons include payroll processing, applicant tracking systems (ATS), performance management systems (PMS), learning management system (LMS), and benefits administration.
+Most of the bigger system and software providers offer core human resources information systems (HRIS) with additional modules as add-ons.
+Those add-ons include:

-There’s one key aspect to HR that hasn’t received as much attention when it comes to the tech transformation… employee relations.
+There’s one key aspect to HR that hasn’t received as much attention when it comes to the digital transformation for HR: employee relations.

 Employee relations, investigations, and case management tends to be a manual process for most HR professionals.
 You may create individual files with notes from interviews, any research, and communications, but that’s probably about it.
 If you’re concerned about litigation, you may not even keep that much due to fear of discovery.
 Anything surrounding the investigation can become discoverable in court if you choose to use your investigation as part of your argument.